datacamp/authoring/docs/courses/design/README.md

 and you may pose and answer others if you and your CL think it's helpful, but you should always include a couple of answers to the first.

-Click the links on each question to see more details aobut how to write an answer.
+Click the links on each question to see more details about how to write an answer.

 1. [**What problem(s) will student learn how to solve?**](/courses/design/brainstorming-problems.md)
    E.g., "how to draw plots using `ggplot2`"